Picsart-AI-Research/HD-Painter/README.md

 Then, use the following evaluation command for calculating the metrics of our method on MSCOCO validation set:
 ```
-python metrics/eval.py --model-id sd2_inp --mscoco-dir ./mscoco_data --method painta+rasg
+python metrics/eval.py --model-id ds8_inp --mscoco-dir ./mscoco_data --method painta+rasg
 ```
 Change the `--method` if you want to perform an ablation study.
-You can enable the default negative/positive prompt usage with `--neg-pos-prompts` option.
+You will need to save the `png` results of our method using `--save-png` option in above command, and then use `--pickscore-base-results-dir` option pointing to the saved png results directory of our method when evaluating other methods.
 Please see `metrics/eval.py` script for details and more options.

 ## Method